andreasabel/proposal-agda-tutorial/README.md

 - Excellent knowledge of strongly-typed functional programming (e.g. Haskell, ML, OCaml, Scala, ...)
-- Some familiarity with GADTs is recommended
+- Some familiarity with monads and indexed data types (GADTs) is recommended

-### Location, date, number of attendees
+- Basic aquaintance with emacs is beneficial

+### Previous iterations

+This tutorial will be held at POPL 2019 for the first time (if accepted).

 ## Publicity abstract
 (1-2 paragraph)